muhazziz/notes-app/README.md

 ## Developer Certification

-This project was developed by Muhammad Azizsyah Putra, who has completed the "Belajar Fundamental Front-End Web Development" course from Dicoding Indonesia.
+This project was developed to completed the "Belajar Fundamental Front-End Web Development" course from Dicoding Indonesia.
 The certification details are as follows:

 - **Course**: Belajar Fundamental Front-End Web Development
 - **Date of Completion**: September 14, 2024